 For more than 38 years, the Montgomery College Foundation has served and supported students.
-Beginning July 1, it will have an MC student on its board of trustees, and it welcomes her insight, perspective and direct link to other MC students.
+Beginning July 1, it will have an MC student on its board of directors, and it welcomes her insight, perspective and direct link to other MC students.

 "The entire board is thrilled to welcome our first student member, Alaa Sharaf," said Joyce Matthews, executive director of the foundation.
 "We know how critical her voice will be and how much we will learn from having a student's perspective.
 Frankly, we are also certain we will be asking ourselves what took so long.”
 Board members discussed and recommended last year bringing a student aboard.

 Sharaf hopes to help spread the word to fellow students about the support and resources available to them.
 Having just finished her first year at the College as part of the Montgomery Scholars program as a public health major, she knows first hand how important the foundation is to helping students succeed.
 A county native and the daughter of Egyptian immigrants, she had received a scholarship from the foundation to help pay for tuition.

 “Having a student engaged at the table during important conversations about the foundation’s work will benefit everyone,” Matthews said.

 Sharaf has worked and volunteered locally for years and is looking forward to expanding her service through her new role.